 The forms of identification that may be used by a voter who appears at a polling place to vote on Election Day include

-- An unexpired Ohio Driver’s License, State ID Card, or Interim Documentation with your former address IS and ACCEPTABLE form of ID when your current address is in the pollbook. *In response to the COVID-19 pandemic, driver’s licenses or state identification cards set to expire on or after March 9, 2020, are automatically extended and remain valid through the November 3, 2020 General Election
+- An unexpired Ohio Driver’s License, State ID Card, or Interim Documentation with your former address IS and ACCEPTABLE form of ID when your current address is in the pollbook. *In response to the COVID-19 pandemic, driver’s licenses or state identification cards set to expire between the period of on or after March 9, 2020, but not beyond April 1, 2021, are automatically extended and remain valid through July 1, 2021

 - A military identification

 - A photo identification that was issued by the United States government or the State of Ohio, that contains the voter’s name and current address and that has an expiration date that has not passed

 - An original or copy of a current utility bill with the voter’s name and present address

 - An original or copy of a current bank statement with the voter’s name and present address

 - An original or copy of a current government check with the voter’s name and present address